Carual42/weekend-redux-feedback-loop/README.md

 [x] make input for comments and button for next
 [x] store comments in reducer
-[] make a "review your feedback" page with submit button [] sumbit button transfer to new page that thanks them, and bring the, back to the first page
+[] make a "review your feedback" page with submit button [] sumbit button transfer to new page that thanks them, and bring them back to the first page [] input validation for all inputs except "Comments"